Hello friends and gamers,

 Sebastion Castellanos is a realist.
 He lost his family, blamed himself like any normal person would do, and took a nosedive from being top dog at his job to the sarcastic sweat-stain in the back of the room.
 In spite of all that, he fearlessly pursues the insane Ruben Victoriano while unknowingly being in a STEM chamber.
 The Evil Within series would take a long time to explain every important detail, but STEM is essentially a sleep chamber that transmits your mind into a false reality world, similar to the Matrix.
 You might understand why it would be difficult to defeat Ruben since he literally controlled everything in the false reality.

 But Sebastion Castellanos gains the upper hand, defeats Ruben, and then in The Evil Within 2, finds his wife and daughter who didn’t die after all!!
 Yes..
 Mind = Blown!
 I know I spoiled most of the games just now, but if you still haven’t played either one, I highly recommend you do so.
-The storylines are impressive and the gameplay has its own experiences!
+The storylines are impressive feats and the gameplay is a unique experience for horror survival genres!
 Both games are thrilling, hyper-vigilant, mysterious, scary, and absolutely fun to figure out!

 More Hispanic/Latin Video Game Characters!